5ecompendium/bestiary/_creatures/barghest.md

 ***Innate Spellcasting.*** The barghest's innate spellcasting ability is Charisma (spell save DC 12).
 It can innately cast the following spells, requiring no material components::

-* At will: levitate, minor illusion, pass without trace
+* At will: <i>levitate, minor illusion, pass without trace</i>

-* 1/day each: charm person, dimension door, suggestion
+* 1/day each: <i>charm person, dimension door, suggestion</i>

 ***Soul Feeding.*** A barghest can feed on the corpse of a humanoid that it killed that has been dead for less than 10 minutes, devouring both flesh and soul in doing so.
 This feeding takes at least 1 minute, and it destroys the victim's body.
 The victim's soul is trapped in the barghest for 24 hours, after which time it is digested.
 If the barghest dies before the soul is digested, the soul is released.

->While a humanoid's soul is trapped in a barghest, any form of revival that could work has only a 50 percent chance of doing so, freeing the soul from the barghest if it is successful.
+While a humanoid's soul is trapped in a barghest, any form of revival that could work has only a 50 percent chance of doing so, freeing the soul from the barghest if it is successful.
 Once a creature's soul is digested, however, no mortal magic can return that humanoid to life.

 ### Actions